aedobrynin/hydraChess/README.md

 ## Running
 **You can run everything using scripts if:**
 1. Your env is in "dev" directory
-2. You didn't changed root directory name (hydraChess) and scripts directory name (scripts).
+2. You didn't changed scripts directory name (scripts).

-If there is something different in your project, you can change scripts or [run everything manually](https://github.com/hashlib/hydraChess/blob/4098e3d8cb26400804a283a9bb4bc3910b3bb656/README.md#running).

 **You have 2 possible ways to run everything using scripts:**
 1. Run it in 5 separate terminals using ```scripts/run_all_gnome_terminal.sh```